Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Experiments

-To further illustrate the effectiveness of our approach, we visualize the learned node embeddings on the Cora dataset using t-SNE~\cite{maaten2008visualizing}.
-As shown in Figure~\ref{fig:tsne_cora}, each point denotes a node and each color represents a class.
-The raw feature space (Figure~\ref{fig:tsne_cora}(a)) exhibits substantial overlap between categories, indicating weak discriminative ability.
-With the uniformity-based method SGRL (Figure~\ref{fig:tsne_cora}(b)), embeddings show improved clustering but still suffer from fuzzy category boundaries.
-The recent contrastive baseline SGCL (Figure~\ref{fig:tsne_cora}(c)) achieves clearer separation, yet intra-class compactness and inter-class margins remain limited.
-In contrast, our proposed {\framework}(Figure~\ref{fig:tsne_cora}(d)) learns representations that form compact clusters within each class and simultaneously preserve distinct separation between different clusters of the same or different categories, yielding more discriminative and semantically aligned embeddings.
+To provide qualitative evidence of representation quality, we visualize the learned node embeddings on the Cora dataset using t-SNE~\cite{maaten2008visualizing}.
+As shown in Fig.~\ref{fig:tsne_cora}, each point denotes a node and each color represents a class.
+The raw feature space (Fig.~\ref{fig:tsne_cora}(a)) exhibits substantial overlap between categories, indicating weak discriminative ability.
+With the uniformity-based method SGRL (Fig.~\ref{fig:tsne_cora}(b)), embeddings show improved clustering but still suffer from fuzzy category boundaries.
+The recent contrastive baseline SGCL (Fig.~\ref{fig:tsne_cora}(c)) achieves clearer separation, yet intra-class compactness and inter-class margins remain limited.
+In contrast, our proposed {\framework}(Fig.~\ref{fig:tsne_cora}(d)) learns representations that form compact clusters within each class and simultaneously preserve distinct separation between different clusters of the same or different categories, yielding more discriminative and semantically aligned embeddings.